marissa-shaffer/marissa-shaffer/README.md

 - 🔭 I’m currently working for Culligan Ultrapure as an IT Backend Developer.
 - 🌱 I’m currently learning more Python + SuiteScript for NetSuite.
-- 🤔 I’m looking for help with practicing Python.
 - 🛠 Languages/Libraries: HTML, CSS, JavaScript, React.js, Redux.js, Node.js, Express, SQL, SQLite, PostgreSQL, and Knex.
 - 📫 How to reach me: marissa.shaffer1@gmail.com
 - 😄 Pronouns: She/Her